System Redundancy

 Description

 This guide is an overview and outline on the redundancy options available with HELIOS.
+It also discusses the importance of utilizing a Stack for settings to be shared across multiple processors.

 What is Redundancy?

-System redundancy refers to the practice of including duplicate components or systems within a larger system to ensure reliability and availability.
+System redundancy refers to the practice of including duplicate components or processors within a larger system to ensure reliability and availability.
 This provides backup in case one component fails, thereby preventing a single point of failure from disrupting the entire system's operation.
 Redundancy is especially important for events that can't be reproduced, or "failure is not an option", such as concerts, real-time events, or live broadcasts.

 Redundancy Modes Offered by HELIOS